Jikrebello/Jikrebello/README.md

 🎓 Got my Bachelor of Computer and Information Sciences in Game Design and Development from the IIE at Vega School Johannesburg.

-👀 I’m interested in anything C# related, in particular game development using Unity or the MonoGame framework but honestly I'm happy to learn about anything Code related, even if its out of my comfort zone.
+👀 I’m interested in anything C# related, and in particular game development using Unity or the MonoGame framework but am also currently getting stuck in with C++ and learning Azure and Amazon Web Services.

-🌱 I’m currently still expanding my C# repertoire and enjoy learning about new design patterns and anything Object Orientated, as well as T-SQL.
+🌱 I’m currently expanding my C# and C++ repertoire, enjoying learning new design patterns and anything Object Orientated, as well as T-SQL.

 - 📫 How to reach me: You can contact me on my email at jikrebello.za@gmail.com